akzz-at/Netflix-GPT/README.md

 # 🎬 Netflix-GPT Movie Recommendation App 🎬

-Are you tired of endlessly scrolling through Netflix, struggling to find the perfect movie?
+Tired of endlessly scrolling through Netflix, struggling to find the perfect movie?
 Look no further - NetflixGPT is here to revolutionize your viewing experience! 🍿

-NetflixGPT is your go-to movie discovery companion, powered by cutting-edge technology and designed for a seamless user experience.
-With the magic of OpenAI GPT-3, it understands your movie preferences beyond traditional genre-based filters, making movie nights a breeze.
+NetflixGPT is your ultimate movie discovery companion, powered by cutting-edge technology, and designed for a seamless user experience.
+With the magic of AI, it understands your movie preferences beyond traditional genre-based filters, making movie nights a breeze.

 ## 🚀 Tech Stack